Table of Contents

 Finally, samadhi is enlightenment.

 The journey of the eight limbs of yoga is meant to take us from doing-ness to being-ness.
-Once we have mastered all the former steps in the sutras, we are able to accomplish the most important facet of life that propels our spiritual journey forward: the ability to stay in the present moment indefinitely.
+Once we master earlier steps in the sutras, we gain a crucial ability.
+This ability propels our spiritual journey forward.
+It is the power to stay in the present moment indefinitely.

-This does not mean that yogis are meant to stay stagnant.
-However, yogis who have reached samadhi are detached from the past and future.
+This does not mean that yogis must stay stagnant.
+However, yogis who have reached samadhi detach themselves from the past and future.
 When they perform an action, they do not dwell on the outcome.
-All is done with love, and all is done with full presence.
+They do all with love and full presence.

 What philosophy is yoga based on?